-3. Their bikes are available in 5 bright colors!
+3. They are available in 8 fun colors!

 We’ve been testing and reviewing woom bikes for over 5 years.
 Over that time, we’ve been so impressed by their dedication to innovation.
 They are constantly finding small ways to improve their already fantastic designs.

 Even though woom bikes have topped our list of best kids’ bikes for many years, every year they continue to refine features, shave weight off bikes, and introduce new high-end components.